gabegm/DataEngineering/data-engineering.md

 APIs and websites are constantly communicating using JSON thanks to its usability properties such as well-defined schemas.

-## What is Parqet?
+## What is Parquet?
 When would you use this file type?

 Parquet is a binary format containing metadata about its contents and is optimised for the Write Once Read Many (WORM) paradigm.